Remove Yellow Sweat Stains

 How to remove yellow sweat stains

-Yellow sweat stains are usually caused by sweat and body oils oxidizing over time.
-The good news: in many cases, you can remove yellow sweat stains with the right combination of pre-treatment, oxygen bleach, and patience.
+Yellow sweat stains happen when sweat and body oils oxidize in the fabric over time.
+The good news: in many cases, you can remove yellow sweat stains at home with the right cleaner, enough time, and no heat drying until the stain is gone.

 Powdered oxygen bleach soak